 Feedback from other designers

-When you don’t receive constructive criticism, it’s all too easy to believe your work’s the best thing since Doritos and hot dip.
+When you don’t receive constructive criticism, it’s too easy to believe your work’s the best thing since chilli Doritos and hot dip.
 Clients are normally the first to open your eyes, but it’s always good when a fellow designer gives it to you straight prior to any client communication.

 Help with client concerns